-Schaumburg High School will host graduation for the Class of 2023 on Wednesday, May 24, 2023 at the NOW Arena.
-There will be a mandatory rehearsal at Schaumburg High School prior to the graduation ceremony - details will be shared at a later time.
-The senior brunch will be held on Friday, May 19, 2023.
-Students will receive details about these important dates, from our senior class sponsors, Lisa Becker and Danielle Casamassimo.
-Mrs. Becker can be reached at lbecker@d211.org and Mrs. Casamassimo can be reached at ldecker@d211.org and Mrs. Casamassimo can be reached at ldecker@d211.org and Mrs. Casamassimo can be
+Hoffman Estates High School will host graduation for the Class of 2023 on Friday, May 19, 2023 at the NOW Arena.
+Students will need to provide their own transportation to the rehearsal.
+Students will receive details about the Senior Breakfast from our senior class sponsors, Michelle Stephens and Tera Andel.
+Mrs. Stephens can be reached at mstephens@d211.org and Mrs. Andel can be reached at tandel@d211.org.